SOCCER BREATHWORK PROGRAM

 MAS in Sports Health & Leadership | Mental Performance Coach | Certified Oxygen Advantage Instructor

-"When I sit down with elite academy coaches from clubs like Orlando City, New York Red Bulls, or Borussia Dortmund, they all confirm the same truth: “Talent gets you noticed.
-Mental toughness keeps you there.
-What they truly look for in players is mental toughness, emotional control, and the ability to stay focused and concentrated even under pressure.
-And breathwork is the fastest path to that." - Stefan
+"When I sit down with academy coaches from clubs like Orlando City, New York Red Bulls, or Borussia Dortmund, they all confirm the same truth: “Talent gets you noticed.
+Mental toughness and pressure confidence keeps you there.
+What they truly look for in players is real, not fake confidence, emotional control after mistakes, and the ability to stay focused and concentrated even under pressure.
+Breath training is a fast way to get there, without having to spend hours sitting and talking" - Stefan

 The Nervous System, Not the Mind, Is the Gatekeeper to Confidence

-But the truth is your body decides before your brain does.
+Because truth is your body decides before your brain does.

-Confidence lives in your autonomic nervous system.
+Calm confidence and mental resilience lives in your autonomic nervous system first.

 If your body perceives threat, no amount of positive self-talk will override it.